escodebar/trainings/slides.md

 * The Good, the Bad and the Ugly
 * Gitception: Reaching into the substructure
 * Of trees, branches and pieces of fruit
-* It's a backup system...
-It's a patch system...
-It's Git!
 * Gitbreak: Try to keep the holistic view
 * Workfellas: Five ways to contribute to the code base